 SSO integration eases the login process for all the stakeholders’ learning and managing training content.
 It helps admins and instructors with the ability to authorize and authenticate learners within a centralized ecosystem while implementing uniform access policies.
 Active Directory, LDAP, SAML 2.0, and OAuth 2.0 are the most common Single Sign-On methods implemented by leading LMS solutions.

 - E-commerce Platform Integration:

 An e-commerce integrated association LMS brings the flexibility of managing everything within a centralized ecosystem.
 Associations track, manage and report training and transactions using a single system that saves their time and money.
-A built-in e-commerce module helps your association LMS deliver role-based pricing structures, compliance reports, certifications, eSignatures, etc. Moreover, they help in selling merchandise, course content, subscriptions, resell LMS with white-labeling or branded mobile apps, and apply discounts.
+A built-in e-commerce module helps your association LMS deliver role-based pricing structures, compliance reports, certifications, eSignatures, etc. Moreover, they help in selling merchandise, course content, subscriptions, reselling LMS with white-labeling or branded mobile apps, and applying discounts.